tomogwen/learnrust/README.md

 - the [Rustlings](https://github.com/rust-lang/rustlings) exercises, and
 - completing challenges from the [CodeCrafters](https://app.codecrafters.io/catalog) series in Rust.

-## HTTP Server
+## 🖥️ HTTP Server

 See `codecrafters/http-server` for my basic implementation of an HTTP server, following the CodeCrafters challenge.

-- Run the server, pointing at a local directory with:
+- Run the server pointing at a local directory with:
 ```
 cargo run -- --directory "/tmp/dir/"
 ```